 Williamsburg is a great getaway from city life since this colonial town is quaint and relaxing to walk around.
 The buildings are extremely photogenic and there are a ton of shops to check out.
 You are sure to have a great time here whether you are traveling with friends, family, or your partner.

 If you want to create the best Williamsburg itinerary, then keep reading for our suggestions!
+Don’t forget to check out our list of Best Restaurants In Williamsburg for your visit.

 14 Best Things To Do In Williamsburg, VA You Shouldn’t Miss